 You only have to have an assistant installed for it, you can consult the following article where I recommend some.

-For, install qTox we only have to type the following in the terminal:
+To withdraw from your install qTox we only have to type the following in the terminal:

 aurman -S qtox-git